 The Company was incorporated under the Business Corporations Act (British Columbia) and its head office is in Vancouver, British Columbia, Canada.
 Interlapse is a technology company that is focused on developing various web-based platforms, solutions and applications.
-The Company's common shares trade on the TSX-V under the symbol "INLA" as of May 30, 2019 and has 8,672,822 common shares issued and outstanding.
+The Company's common shares trade on the TSX-V under the symbol "INLA" as of August 30, 2019 and on October 9, 2019, the Company's common shares trade on the OTCQB market under the symbol "INLAF" and has 17,525,644 common shares issued and outstanding.